guozhonghao1994/E2E_Speaker_Verification/README.md

 - data_preprocess_nihao.py
   The original data is saved in pickle format on server.
 The thing we should do first is to transform to numpy format.

+### Result
+The whole experiment was done on a platform of 2 E5-2699 v4 CPUs and 4 Tesla P100 GPUs.

+Matrix loss was about 10 after 2m times iterations.

+Pair by pair of testing was time consuming!

+The EER is xxx

+ROC curve and tensorboard curve: